-Encouraging games both indoor and outdoor can be a great addition to your workplace wellness.
-Where indoor games like chess and checkers can relief employees of mental stress.
-Having a space for soccer and other sports will let employees test their physical endurance.
-Also, you can opt for many other activities like taking in-house courses, cooking classes, dance studios, etc.
+Indoor and outdoor games can be a great addition to your workplace wellness.
+Indoor games like chess and checkers can help relieve employees of mental stress.
+Having a space for outdoor activities will let employees test their physical endurance.

 14. Let It Be Green

 A clean and green campus helps to create a cool and calm environment.
 Plants filter out unnecessary gases, which positively impact employees' productivity.
 They give them a feeling of freshness.
 Small plants around office spaces also help create a healthy work environment.
 Also, it make the office landscape look good and vibrant.

 A virtual retreat can be a great way to bring all your employees together and celebrate wellness.
 You can arrange a full-day retreat by holding online yoga classes and nutrition sessions by top-level experts.
 And make your employees experience all things wellness from their comfortable couches.

 Friday is almost the weekend, making it the best day to try wellness activity in the office.
 One day a week is enough for the employees to freshen their minds through fitness activities.
 That Friday can act like a getaway from work towards healthy living, and not too much.

 Health fairs in the workplace can be great way to encourage employee wellness.
 Plan a health fair where you invite experts to promote their health services.
 They can further discuss the benefits of maintaining a healthy lifestyle.
 Besides, fun-filled wellness activities will implant enthusiasm and excitement among the employees.